dgnyshn/ksql-cli/README.md

  # KSQL-CLI

- The main purpose of this project is changing server connections on the fly and show status of server, also listing error details.
+The main purpose is while supporting all features of ksql cli , at the same time listing errors and changing server connection on the fly.

  ## Installation